Brittany Sidway Overshiner

 Since 2007 Brittany has worked on farms in Up-State New York, British Columbia and the Boston Metro-West area.
 Most recently she was the founding farmer at Medway Community Farm where she was able to engage in the full process of building a farm business from the ground up, with almost no start-up capital.
 It was a serious lesson in boot-strapping, and the value of sweat equity.
 In just 5 years she led the creation of a 3 season CSA, farmers markets, farm stand, a school to farm program that serves over 650 public school students, a diversified education program, volunteer program and hunger relief program.

-In her “free time” she has served on the Board of Directors of Littleton Community Farm and works part time for NOFA/Massachusetts as the Beginning Farmer Program Coordinator.
+In her “free time” she has served on the Board of Directors of Littleton Community Farm and worked part time for NOFA/Massachusetts as the Beginning Farmer Program Coordinator.
 She likes to relax with hiking, swimming, yoga, and chopping and cooking the vegetables she grows.

 Brittany has completed the Beginning Women Farmers Holistic Management Training Course, funded by the USDA, and has a degree in Environmental Studies from Northeastern University.
 She also has a background in outdoor education, having worked for the YMCA of Great Buffalo for 5 summers as a counselor, swim and boating instructor, and ultimately as the Assistant Program Director.

 She believes small, sustainable farming is a revolutionary act.
 By farming in a way that is respectful of natural resources, employees, and community she is able to create an alternative to the products of the corporate food system which exploits resources and labor to produce profit margins for a very few.
 She believes food can be affordable and accessible without compromising it’s nutritional value or the ability of future generations to produce their own food.
 She believes we can feed ourselves well and still pay farm laborers a fair wage and keep poisons out of our water, air and bodies.